PascalCoinDev/PascalCoin/README.md

 ## History:

+### Build 4.0.2 - IN DEVELOPMENT !
+- Fixed a decompression bug caused by FreePascal "paszlib" package bug on version 3.0.4 -> https://bugs.freepascal.org/view.php?id=34422
+- Allow only connections using Net protocol >= 9  (Introduced on Build 4.0.1)
+- Fill automatic params at "buyaccount" RPC call: Will set 'price' and 'seller_account' values to current safebox values if not provided
+- Fixed minor bugs and minor improvements (See GitHub commits since 2018-10-31)

 ### Build 4.0.1 - 2018-10-31
 - Fixed a critical "Access violation" at "Fast Block Propagation" process
 - Fixed a critical "Access violation" at "Get blockchain operations" process